 The excitement was buzzing as the time to start grew near.
-People who hadn’t seen each other in awhile embraced and chatted about updates on their lives.
+People who hadn’t seen each other in a while embraced and chatted about updates on their lives.
 The joy and energy in the room was palpable.
 No one was left alone, everyone was pulled into a welcome hug and conversation.
-Towards the back of the room I could see our Launching New Voices mentors doing last minute prep with their mentees for the lightning talks.
-Up towards the front of the room, Natalie Warnert, as the founder of this event, was welcoming the keynote speaker.
+Towards the back of the room, I could see our Launching New Voices mentors doing last-minute prep with their mentees for the lightning talks.
+Up towards the front of the room, Natalie Warnert, the founder of this event, was welcoming the keynote speaker.
 I could also see people like James Griffith from Agile Uprising assembling the recording/podcasting paraphernalia.
-Around the room were people like Chris Murman, who I met through this event for the first time a few years ago but now I call my friend.
+Around the room were people like Chris Murman, whom I met through this event for the first time a few years ago but now I call my friend.
 I could also see amazing fellow organizing committee members like Linda Cook, Eric Willeke, Jenny Tarwater, Joanna Vahlsing, Linda Podder, and Cheryl Hammond.
-What a dynamic group of people we’ve had volunteer for this initiative over the years.
+What a dynamic group of people we’ve had a volunteer for this initiative over the years.

 Since 2016, this event has been running on the Sunday before the Agile Alliance 20xx conference.
 I’m so grateful that Agile Alliance has sponsored this as an official initiative and it has now grown into a nonprofit that partners with Agile Alliance and other groups.
 Every year, we are sure to talk about an important item – the Code of Conduct for the conference.
 I remember one summarizing sentence from Linda Cook, Paul Hammond, and Becky Hartman that resonated clearly: “Be kind to others.
 Behave professionally.”
 It’s important that we talk about this going into a week where people need to know that the CoC is taken seriously here.